-I initially took a liking to the Gymnastic Bodies course in 2015.
-I finally purchased the Handstand One course earlier this month.
-I’ve been lifting since I was 17.
-Hypertrophy is great, but it has to be chased by flexibility to keep progress going and prevent injury.
-After thirteen years of the weight rack, and spending limited to no time on stretching most workouts, nagging shoulder tightness and mobility issues urged me to expand my exercise repertoire.
-Besides, it was time for a new challenge.
+I initially took interest in Gymnastic Bodies’ courses in 2015.
+I’ve been lifting since I was 17 and focusing on bodybuilding.
+Since then, I’ve learned that while hypertrophy (muscle growth) is great, it has to be coupled with flexibility and functional movements to keep the body progressing and to prevent injury.
+After thirteen years of the weight rack and spending limited to no time on flexibility, nagging shoulder tightness and mobility issues urged me to expand my exercise repertoire and try something new.
+I finally purchased the Gymnastic Bodies Handstand One course in 2016, and I’ve since dropped bodybuilding for calisthenic strength and functional exercise.

 April 17th – week one: